Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 • Aggressive 24-grit sandpaper can remove wood fast

-• Unlike a planer, a drum sander will not rip wood grain – making it a great choice for end-grain or live edge projects
+• Unlike a planer, a drum sander will not rip wood grain – making it an excellent choice for end-grain or live-edge projects

 The downside?
 Most drum sanders cost upwards of $1000 or more.